ywalia01/iheard/flask logic/readme.md

 ## iHeard Flask Logic

-The flask file (iheard.py) is hosted on separate AWS server
+The flask file (iheard.py) is hosted on a separate AWS server

 The file exists here simply for reference